Jaffacakelover/retroarch-assets-extended-input/README.md

-Additional input icons, from steering wheels, dance mats and gyyo controls to Xbox controllers, Rock Band peripherals and the Stadia button.
+Additional input icons, from Wonderswan button layouts, dance mats and steering wheels/pedals, to Rock Band peripherals, Pop 'n' Music and the Stadia button.
 Work in progress.
 SVG and PNG format.
 Ostensibly for use with Retroarch's Monochrome theme, although they are speculative / hobby work so there's no code to back it up.